 The mission of the Ewing Marion Kauffman School is to "Create College Graduates."
-In order to achievethat, our grading policy reflects the rigors of a college preparatory curriculum and strives to communicate readiness to students, families, and teachers.
-EMKS commits to a grading policy that meets the followingpurpose: Commented [KP12]: Only applicable to 100% virtual school
+In order to achieve that, our grading policy reflects the rigors of a college preparatory curriculum and strives to communicate readiness to students, families, and teachers.
+EMKS commits to a grading policy that meets the following purpose: